Japanese cuisine: Yōshoku—Foreign (Western) food, dishes

 Japan today abounds with home-grown, loosely Western-style food.
 Many of these were invented in the wake of the 1868 Meiji Restoration and the end of national seclusion, when the sudden influx of foreign (in particular, Western) culture led to many restaurants serving Western food, known as yōshoku (洋食), a shortened form of seiyōshoku (西洋食, "Western cuisine"), opening up in cities.
 Restaurants that serve these foods are called yōshokuya (洋食屋, "Western cuisine restaurants").

 Many yōshoku items from that time have been adapted to a degree that they are now considered Japanese and are an integral part of any Japanese family menu.
 Many are served alongside rice and miso soup, and eaten with chopsticks.
 Yet, due to their origins these are still categorized as yōshoku as opposed to the more traditional washoku (和食, "Japanese cuisine").

-Chūka ryōri - Japanese Chinese cuisine
+Chūka ryōri—Japanese Chinese cuisine

-Chinese cuisine is one of the oldest the most common foreign cuisines in Japan, predating the introduction of Western food dishes into the country.
-Many Chinese dishes have been altered to suit Japanese palates in a type of cuisine known as "chuka ryori".
-Iconic dishes of chuka ryori include ramen, gyoza, and chukaman.
+Chinese cuisine is one of the oldest and most prominent foreign influences on Japanese cuisine, predating the introduction of Western influences into the country by thousands of years.
+Many elements of Chinese cuisine have been fully assimilated into Japanese culinary traditions.

+A domesticated variety of peach from China appeared in Japan around 4700–4400 BCE, during the Jōmon period.
+The Yayoi period arrived with immigrants from mainland East Asia introducing rice agriculture and other elements of continental material culture to the Japanese archipelago.
+The migration of early rice farmers into Japan coincided with a range of sociopolitical transformations occurring in China, beginning with the eastward expansion of the Shang dynasty from 1600 to 1400 BCE.
+It is believed that rice farming spread to Japan from the Yangtze River Delta to the Shandong peninsula, then to the Liaodong peninsula, and finally to the Korean peninsula, from where it was directly introduced to the Japanese archipelago.

+Chopsticks were adopted from China around the latter half of the 7th century, during the Asuka period, with the earliest known examples in Japan discovered at archaeological sites such as Asuka Itabuki-no-miya and Fujiwara-kyo.
+Tea, soy sauce, tofu, and noodles were borrowed from China in the 8th century, during the Nara period.
+The Shippoku culinary style of Nagasaki, which originated in the 17th century, reflects strong Chinese influences.

+These early elements are generally considered distinct from modern Japanese Chinese cuisine, known as chūka ryōri, which emerged in the 19th century.
+Iconic dishes of chūka ryōri include ramen, gyoza, and chukaman.
+In contrast, dishes of Chinese origin such as kakuni and karaage are often regarded as part of washoku, or traditional Japanese cuisine, due to their longstanding integration into Japanese food culture.